MouadDv/Zain_CTF_2022_writeups/challenge_by_Touhami_Kasbaoui/README.md

 ![./exploit.sh](https://pouch.jumpshare.com/preview/7ve7SjqX_uPWYeujlAKeB3wbwPIqfKjQ2C9887EQyctySB8GCtLDMKzYH8nSNiNvOv0AQfWUmJzbl37Sgn2OTxA1jQB_zmxltR5bgJ1-nls)

 The first buffer check is bypassed.
-Know let's inject an address to the stack and see if the can get controll of instruction pointer after the return far call.
+Know let's inject an address to the stack and see if we can get control of the instruction pointer after the return far call.

-*I am going to stack to the address of the write checkser address 0x4001a9.
+*I am going to write to the stack the address of the write checkser address 0x4001a9.
 We are expecting to see checkser output two times*

 ```
 fo = open("payload", "wb")